 Chris Colvin (incumbent)

 Chris Colvin is a Legislative Affairs Specialist with the National Park Service.
 Prior to that he was a Management Analyst in the National Park Service Northeast Regional Office providing oversight on collection and expenditure of over $10 million in fee revenue per year.
 Chris has a B.A. in Integrative Biology from UC Berkeley and a Masters degree in Environmental Management from Yale University, focusing on law and policy.
 He has worked as a seasonal biologist and as an “Operations Manager” for a research collaboration based at Stanford University, managing communications, hiring, grant proposals, and financial reporting for an annual budget over $4 million.

-The $12,000 Credit Union Scholarship Program for 2017 is underway now!
-College-bound members are eligible to apply for one of ten $1,000 essay-based scholarships (one $1,000 video-based scholarship, and/or one $1,000 photo-based scholarship).
-All eligible members may apply in all three categories!
-Deadline for applications is March 31, 2017.
-Awards will be announced in May 2017.
-Click here for more details.
+The $12,000 Credit Union College Scholarship Program is underway now!
+If you are a college-bound member, you are eligible to apply for one of ten $1,000 essay-based scholarships, one $1,000 video-based scholarship, and/or one $1,000 photo-based scholarship.
+Yes, you can apply in all three categories.
+Learn more.

 Signup for text alerts for a chance to win a $50 iTunes gift card!